-Palate: The palate is medium to full bodied, and richly textured with concentrated, spicy fruit.
-Complex flavours of savoury cherry, blackberry, blueberry, smooth dark chocolate and mocha are tied together with fresh, balanced acidity and finegrained tannins that provide a definitive, structural line and a lovely, silky mouthfeel and great length of flavour.
+Palate: Full bodied and richly textured, with concentrated, spicy fruit.
+Plush, complex flavours of wild cherry and blackberry, bittersweet chocolate, and mocha are balanced with fresh acidity and fine, gravelly tannins that provide a defined structural line, a lovely, silky mouthfeel and great length of flavour.

 DOWNLOAD TASTING NOTE PDF